 Xerxes Minocher is the Mellon Postdoctoral Fellow of Technology and Justice, and a Visiting Assistant Professor in Peace, Justice, and Human Rights.
 Blending power-sensitive analysis with qualitative methods, Xerxes’ teaching and research is centered within critical studies of digital technology.
-Leveraging case studies and a local-historical approach, they publish at the intersection of feminist science and technology studies, carceral studies, media studies, and communication studies in a variety of journals and handbooks including New Media & Society, Convergence, Routledge Companion to Journalism Ethics, and Journal of Digital Social Research.
+Leveraging case studies and a local-historical approach, they publish at the intersection of feminist science and technology studies, information ethics, media studies, and communication studies in a variety of journals and handbooks including New Media & Society, Convergence, Routledge Companion to Journalism Ethics, and Journal of Digital Social Research.
 Their most recent works focus on public engagement with technology, studying how impacted constituencies reshape, challenge, and refuse AI systems.

 Course offerings (email for syllabus):